6 Treats for pet dogs

 Give them water and ice on a hot day

 Certain dogs have a real tough time with hot and humid weather, so ensuring your pooch is cooling off in summer is paramount to its health.
 Dogs will go mad for frozen snacks, but keep refilling the water bowl throughout the day.
 The dog will drink when it’s thirsty so you don’t need to force it.
-If you have a garden, then setting up a hose or sprinkler is a fun activity, as you can chase your dog and it will love splashing about in the water.
-Even an inflatable pool is a fantastic idea, as it will jump in and out all day and exhaust itself before long!
+Always have a few treats for pet dogs to hand, just in case.

 A final word on treats for pet dogs

-As you can see there are many ways to offer your pet dog a treat, to show you care for them.
-It doesn’t always have to be an edible treat.
-Although doubtless they will love that.
 Think about giving them attention, stimulating them with games.
 Offering them a paddling pool to cool down in when the weather is warm.
 They will love you even more for these considerations.

 Further reading about dogs and dog care